rvlewerissa/fetch-hoc-redux/README.md

 # Fetch HOC Redux
-Higher Order Component for fetching with Redux integration.
+Simple Fetching Higher Order Component with Redux integration.
+It will caches your fetch automatically.

 ## Installation
 **NPM:**